-Door To Balloon: the time taken from arrival to the ED to balloon deployment in the catheterization lab
+Door To Balloon: the time taken from arrival to the ED to balloon deployment in the catheterization lab.

 Emergency Unit/ Department.: Health facilities that are open 24 hours, 7 days a week.
-An emergency unit/Department is consultant-led (onsite emergency trained physician), with a multidisciplinary team and nursing support, and possess diagnostic, surgical and pharmacy capabilities to manage an emergency or life-threatening patient
+An emergency unit/department is consultant-led (onsite emergency trained physician), with a multidisciplinary team and nursing support, and possess diagnostic, surgical and pharmacy capabilities to manage an emergency or life-threatening patient.

-Patient arrival: refers to the moment when a patient presents themselves to the Emergency Unit/ Department for urgent medical care.
+Patient arrival: refers to the moment a patient presents themselves to the Emergency Unit/

+Department for urgent medical care.
 Regardless of any methods.

-Primary Percutaneous Coronary Intervention (PPCI) is an emergency procedure used to treat acute coronary artery disease
+Primary Percutaneous Coronary Intervention (PPCI) is an emergency procedure used to treat acute coronary artery disease.

-Revisit Rate: Percentage of patients who return to the emergency department after dischared within a specified period
+Revisit Rate: The Percentage of patients who return to the emergency department within or less than a specified period of initial discharge with the same chief complaint.

-ST-elevation myocardial infarction (STEMI): is an event in which transmural myocardial ischemia results in myocardial injury or necrosis
+ST-elevation myocardial infarction (STEMI): is an event in which transmural myocardial ischemia results in myocardial injury or necrosis.

-Triage: process which categorizes patients based on urgency of needs.
+Triage: a process which categorizes patients based on urgency of needs.